Palo Alto Mind Body

 Post-traumatic stress disorder (PTSD) affects as much as 30% of veterans and is estimated to affect over 5% of all adults.
 Many do not receive the care they need to overcome the trauma and regain a better quality of life, and those that do seek help, often find their treatments insufficient and ineffective.
-Dr. M Rameen Ghorieshi—board-certified psychiatrist and addiction medicine and public health specialist—created Palo Alto Mind Body to patients suffering from the devastating effects of anxiety disorders such as PTSD.
+Dr. M Rameen Ghorieshi—board-certified psychiatrist and public health specialist—created Palo Alto Mind Body to patients suffering from the devastating effects of anxiety disorders such as PTSD.
 He and colleagues at Palo Alto Mind Body can help PTSD patients move past the overwhelming effects of the trauma and take back control of their lives.
 A growing number of medical studies and clinical trials have shown remarkable success using Ketamine infusions to treat PTSD, depression, and other anxiety disorders.
 Dr. Ghorieshi at Palo Alto Mind Body can help you determine if today’s best, most promising treatments for PTSD is right for you.
 Regardless of where you seek help, please know, that help is available.
 To learn more, call the office in Palo Alto, California, or send a confidential email.
 We also serve many patients located in the surrounding Bay Area, such as South Bay, North Bay, East Bay, Peninsula, San Jose, and San Francisco.

 PTSD, meaning post-traumatic stress disorder, often occurs following a complex stress or traumatic or life-threatening event.
 You may experience or witness the trauma, although you don’t have to be directly involved in the event.
 You may develop PTSD after hearing about the experience of a friend or family member who suffered a traumatic experience.

 PTSD may arise from many types of complex traumatic or stressful situations, such as: